 Like I said before, DES (The Enterprise service is not required for DriveLock to operate, but it lets administrators easily monitor all DriveLock operations and user activities in the entire organization)

-Step 1: Download and installation of DriveLock, see (How to download DriveLock software and install DriveLock).
+Step 1: Download and installation of DriveLock, Also, see how to download DriveLock software and install DriveLock).

-Step 2: Setup a Server (How to perform DriveLock quick setup)
+Step 2: Post setup a Server (How to perform DriveLock quick setup)

 Note: When installing DriveLock, SQL Express is installed by default.